-So it begins1—and so also begins the response, particularly for some Americans this Independence Day weekend.
+So it begins1—the response, particularly for some Americans this Independence Day weekend.

 “What, exactly, will I be celebrating this Independence Day?” one internet acquaintance asked. “… There will be fireworks and music—an atmosphere that is certainly celebratory.
 But I can’t help but think that this experiment has reached its end.”